simonpotel/QTSBE/README.md

 - API for strategy implementation and testing.
 (Flask)
 - Visualization tools for strategy performance.
 (Plotly / Discord)
 - Tools to fetch data. (from yfinance or Binance API).
 - Tool to apply your trading strategy to a list of cryptos/stocks and see the stats of all.
+(Scanner)
 - Test files to enhance developer usage.
-- Easy customization of charts (Plotly), indicator functions, and strategies.

 ## Getting Started